-- Moving the data to the Recycle Bin, and then emptying the Recycle Bin. - Deleting the data. - Formatting your hard disk drive or solid-state drive, using the software for initializing it. - Using the recovery program provided by Lenovo to bring the hard disk drive or solid-state drive back to the factory default settings.
+- Move the data to the Recycle Bin, and then empty the Recycle Bin. - Delete the data. - · Format your hard disk drive or solid-state drive, using the software for initializing it.

+• Use the recovery program provided by Lenovo to bring the hard disk drive or solid-state drive back to the factory default settings.

 These operations, however, only change the file location of the data; they do not delete the data itself.
 In other words, the data retrieval processing is disabled under an operating system such as Windows.
 The data is still there, even though it seems to be lost.
 Thus, it is sometimes possible to read the data by use of special software for data recovery.
-There is a risk that people of bad faith might read and misuse the critical data on hard disk drives or solid-state drives for unexpected purposes.
+There is a risk that people of bad faith might read and misuse the critical data on hard disk drives, solid-state drives, or hybrid drives for unexpected purposes.